 The southern part of Kerala is home to the Western Ghats mountain range – one of the world’s Biodiversity Hotspots with 139 mammal species, 508 bird species and179 amphibian species protected within its national parks and reserves.
 Take a trip to one of these reserves, see some magnificent wildlife in Kerala, and you will understand why Kerala is often referred to as God’s Own Country or the Favourite Child of Nature.

 Periyar National Park

-Stretching between the hills of Cardamom and Pandalam, Periyar National Park, is the largest tiger reserve in India.
+Stretching between the hills of Cardamom and Pandalam, about 4-hr drive from Kochi, Periyar National Park, is the largest tiger reserve in India.
 The vegetation in Periyar is dominated by savannah grassland – perfect open habitat for spotting wildlife.

 Periyar is an important tiger and elephant reserve.
 A total of 35 Bengal tigers were recorded in the park during the 2017 census.
 The best time to see elephants in Periyar is the dry months of March and April when the elephants congregate out in the open near the watering holes.

 There is of course more to Periyar than tigers and elephants.
 The park is home to 35 species of mammals, 266 species of birds and 45 species of reptiles.
 You can explore Periyar’s wildlife on jeep safaris, a night walk and on boat trips on the scenic Periyar Lake.

 Located in the Nilgiri hills and surrounded by steep ridges and escarpments, Silent Valley National Park enjoys a tropical rainforest climate round the year.
 It is a part of the Nilgiris Biosphere Reserve and home to an incredible diversity of vegetation species.
 At least 1000 species of plants have been recorded in the park.
 Such a high diversity of vegetation types makes the Silent Valley a paradise for birds.
 Birdlife International lists16 threatened species among more than 200 bird species found in the park.